tatianaacostag/DevelopersDoc_site/content/en/docs/Tools/Shopping cart plugins/BigCommerce.md

 3. Choose the way you want the available card payment options to be displayed at the checkout.
-You can choose between one of the following options:
+You can choose one of the following options:

 *	Show Powered by PayU Latam and logo on payment form